 Drop the Filters for Handheld Landscape Photography

-This should go without saying but using Neutral Density filters or other darkening filters when photographing handheld is unnecessary and should be avoided.
+This should go without saying but using Neutral Density filters or other darkening filters when photographing handheld should be avoided.
 The only exception is if you’re photographing in broad daylight and need to reduce the shutter speed to, let’s say, 1/100th of a second.

 A popular filter during daytime photography is the Circular Polarizer.
-While it can be a beneficial filter during that time of day (to remove reflections or add contrast to the sky), it also darkens the image by roughly 1.5 stops which means you need to compensate either by increasing the ISO, opening the aperture or lengthening the shutter speed (a combination of all three is possible).
+It can be a beneficial filter during the day (to remove reflections or add contrast to the sky) but it does darken the image by roughly 1.5 stops.
+That means you need to compensate by increasing the ISO, opening the aperture, or lengthening the shutter speed (a combination of all three is possible).

 Use Vibration Reduction (VR)

-Note: the name of this tool varies slightly between camera manufacturers.
+Note: the name of this function varies between camera manufacturers.
 For Canon it’s Lens Stabilization, for Fuji it’s Image Stabilisation and for Nikon it’s Vibration Reduction.
 This is a small button/slider which you can find on certain lenses.

-It wasn’t until recently when I purchased the Fujifilm 100-400mm that I really experienced just how good the Vibration Reduction is on newer lenses.
-Previously, I would barely consider using a shutter speed of less than 1/400th of a second when photographing at 400mm.
-With this lens, I’ve been able to get a razor sharp image at 1/30th of a second at the same focal length – which is completely unheard of.
+Previously, I would rarely consider using a shutter speed of less than 1/400th of a second when photographing at 400mm.
+With this lens, I was able to get a razor-sharp image at 1/30th of a second at the same focal length.
 I didn’t believe it myself until I had taken 10 images and 8 of them were sharp.

-One of my biggest challenges when photographing handheld is to remember that the images I take handheld and the images I take with a tripod are equally important.
+One of my biggest challenges when photographing handheld is to remember that the images are just as important as those I take with a tripod.
 In the beginning, I struggled with viewing my handheld images as anything other than snapshots and thus I missed several good shots.

-It’s important you don’t forget about the composition and you take enough time to optimize the image as you would with a tripod.
-Use the viewfinder and position yourself until you’ve got a good composition, then review the image and make any adjustment you think will be suitable.
+It’s important that you don’t forget about the composition.
+Treat the image as any other image and take enough time to optimize every aspect you can.
+Use the viewfinder and position yourself until you’ve got a good composition, review the image and make any adjustments necessary.

 A lesson I’ve learned as my photography has evolved is to capture every image with the intent to print large.
-That means that every image should be optimized and not just a snapshot – those I can capture with my phone instead.
+That means that every image should be optimized and not just a snapshot; those I can capture with my phone.